nodejs/node/doc/topics/the-event-loop-timers-and-nexttick.md

     └──┤    close callbacks    │
        └───────────────────────┘

-*note: each box will be referred to as a "phase" of the Event Loop.*
+*note: each box will be referred to as a "phase" of the event loop.*

 Each phase has a FIFO queue of callbacks to execute.
-While each phase is special in its own way, generally, when the Event Loop enters a given phase, it will perform any operations specific to that phase, then execute callbacks in that phase's queue until the queue has been exhausted or the maximum number of callbacks have executed.
+While each phase is special in its own way, generally, when the event loop enters a given phase, it will perform any operations specific to that phase, then execute callbacks in that phase's queue until the queue has been exhausted or the maximum number of callbacks have executed.
 When the